Preacher, Take Them to the Text!

 So, as you preach, take people back to the text.

 But more than just guides, we are heralds of King Jesus!
-When we step up to the pulpit, the lectern, or the coffee table in our casual wear or suits, may God grace us to remember that we are called to faithfully and clearly proclaim the Good News of his kingdom and his edicts, so that the weight of his loving authority would come to bear on our consciences and lives, transforming us into his very image.
+When we step up to the pulpit, the lectern, or the coffee table in our casual wear or suits, may God grace us to remember that we are called to faithfully and clearly proclaim the Good News of His kingdom and His edicts, so that the weight of His loving authority would come to bear on our consciences and lives, transforming us into His very image.

-Along with “Hear Ye!
-Hear Ye!” let’s cry, “See Ye!
-See Ye!”
-Take them to the text over and over again.
+So, preacher, take them to the text over and over again.
 And when it is all said and done, may we the people of Jesus proclaim with our lips and lives, “To the King of the ages, immortal, invisible, the only God, be honor and glory forever and ever.
 Amen.”
 (1 Timothy 1:17, ESV)